HarithaSeddik/dexter-coding-challenge/README.md

 3. Do Unit tests for my api service class.
 I had already chosen a decorator pattern that would suit Mocking the data service class.
 4. I would pay attention more to my audio buffers and make sure they are error-free
 5. I would ideally not have all my UI widgets on my main.dart, I would have a UI-domain and I would also break my Widgets into smaller widgets rather than using \_build methods like \_buildTranscriptionSection.
 Having separate Widgets improves rendering performance
+6. I would implement a Foreground service on Kotlin so that my audio-recording would have a higher priority and persist the recording during background activity.

 # Example for how to use the 'wav' Dart plugin